 For the driving test you are required to demonstrate 3 parking skills:

 Once you complete the written test and the driving test and you have your blood type, then you can continue to SERTRACEN to do the vision and hearing test.

 CONSEQUENCES OF NOT GETTING A PANAMA DRIVER’S LICENSE

 Once you get a residency visa, you can no longer drive with your foreign driver’s license.
 You must get a Panama driver’s license.

 When you apply for a visa, a stamp is put on your passport that indicates you have applied for a residency Visa.
 If you are stopped at a checkpoint, the police will ask to see your passport or your Cedula (national ID card you get after your permanent Visa).
 If the police notice that you have a stamp on your passport that you applied for a visa but are driving with your foreign driver’s license, they will likely impound your car and get a $150 ticket.
 Therefore, it is better to use a taxi or ask a friend to drive you until you get your Panama driver’s license.

 RENEWING YOUR PANAMA DRIVER’S LICENSE

 You will need to renew your Panama driver’s license every 4 years unless you are 70 years old, then it will need to be renewed every 2 years.
-To get your license renewed, you do not need to go through the authentication process again.
+To renew your license, you do not need to go through the authentication process again.
 You will only need to take a vision and hearing test to renew your license.
 If you are over 70, you will also need a doctor’s letter that you are ok to drive.